 This is a record of Dampier's second voyage to Australia as master on board the HMS Roebuck and was published in London in 1703.
 It is of historical significance as an early work (pre 1800) of voyage, exploration and description of Australia.
 It also contains the first drawings of a number of Australian plants including Sturt’s desert pea and has a Gill bookplate.

 William Dampier (1652-1715) was a buccaneer, seaman, naturalist and trader who sailed around the world three times.
+This is a very early description of a voyage, exploration and a section of the coast of Australia.
 This book, A Voyage to New Holland, is Dampier's account of his second voyage to Australia in HMS Roebuck in 1699 and was published in 1703.
 The work gave him greater acclaim than the voyage itself, which had failed to achieve much in the way of new discoveries.

 Dampier's direct contribution to the "exploration" of Australia is slight but his books generated much interest and in the remainder of the 18th century there followed the voyages of Cook and Flinders which led to the British settlement of the east coast of the country and beyond.